 To promote the efficient, effective, sustainable and safe delivery of services including reticulated water and sewerage, stormwater management, electricity, gas, telecommunications and recycling and waste management.

-- I. Identify, allocate and protect a sufficient amount of appropriately located land to accommodate servicing infrastructure that will provide for the existing and future service needs of the community. - 2.
-Identify whether existing infrastructure has the capacity to deliver services to accommodate growth and prioritise designating land use for the purpose of making efficient use of that available capacity.
+1. Identify, allocate and protect a sufficient amount of appropriately located land to accommodate servicing infrastructure that will provide for the existing and future service needs of the community.